b-rajshekar/personal-portfolio-website/README.md

 I build this project with the help of the example project given in the course.

 Hence, I'm happy with the output but it's just the beginning of my journy to become a WebDeveloper.
-Will learn more about JavaScript and its frameworks and build more complex and advance webapps in the future :)